anganaChaudhuri/anaganaChaudhuri.github.io/_pages/cv.md

 * Participared and won in various elocution, debate and quiz competitions in school and college life
 * Organised and Volunteered at different conferences, fests and other events in college and school
 * Social service worker in various NGO's
+* Moderator at International Joint Webinar by IIT Guwahati with Gifu University, Japan

 Acheivements
 ======